dughub/github-notes/renaming.md

 How to rename branches etc in git

 # Rename a Git Branch
-git branch -m oldname newname
+_Note: This will only work after the first commit_ git branch -m oldname newname

 ## Rename Branch 'master' to 'main'
-git branch -m master main
-git pull --rebase origin main
-git push origin main
+_Note: This will only work after the first commit_ git branch -m master main git pull --rebase origin main git push origin main